 Become an Ambassador

 Are you interested in the EU and would you like to contribute to narrowing the gap between the EU and its students?
-Then apply for the position of EST’s Ambassador in your country now!
+Then apply for the position of EST Ambassador in your country!

-As EST Ambassador you are one of the key players in our network.
-You are the main contact for your country and an important part of our growing success.
-You will be responsible for promoting the EST in your country, writing articles for us, organizing your own events in your country and connecting students to the European Student Think Tank!
-In short, you are the face of EST in your own country.
-As we are still a young organization, there is also plenty of room for your own input, ideas and challenges.
+As one of our Ambassadors, you are a key player in our network: you are the main contact for your country and an important part of our growing success.
+You will be responsible for promoting the EST in your country, writing papers, organizing your own events and building a network of student contributors!
+To put it in a nutshell: you are the face of EST in your country.
+As the EST is a young organisation, there is also plenty of room for your own input, ideas, and challenges.

-We are looking for motivated, proactive candidates who have an excellent command of English and good written, verbal and social skills.
-Ambassadors need have good time management and communication skills and be able to work independently in their countries.
-In addition, ambassadors are required to live in the country they represent and be familiar with the country’s higher education system.
+The EST is looking for motivated, proactive candidates who have an excellent command of English and good written, verbal and social skills.
+In addition, Ambassadors are required to live in the country they represent and to be familiar with the country’s higher education system.

-If you are interested and would like to apply, please send an email with a motivation letter and a CV to our International Officer at firstname.lastname@example.org.
+If you are interested and would like to apply, please send an email with a motivation letter and a CV to our International Officer Stefan Pfalzer at email@example.com before September 22nd.

 The EST Board has an equal policy representation for members of our organization, with 50% women and 50% men in our Board and International Office.
 The EST Board of 2016 has committed to the progressive implementation of equality quotas in our organization beginning September 5th 2016 and committing to achieving a 50/50 representation by the first day of 2017.